MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/how-to-create-a-formatting-file-format-ps1xml.md

 ---
+ms.date: 09/13/2016
+ms.topic: reference
-title: "How to Create a Formatting File (.format.ps1xml) | Microsoft Docs" ms.date: "09/13/2016"
+title: How to Create a Formatting File (.format.ps1xml)
+description: How to Create a Formatting File (.format.ps1xml)
 ---
 # How to Create a Formatting File (.format.ps1xml)